 Do Ballet Dancers Make A Livable Wage?

-Determining whether ballet dancers make a livable wage requires examining their earnings relative to the cost of living.
+Determining whether ballet dancers earn a livable wage requires examining their earnings against the cost of living.
 While some dancers, especially freelancers, may struggle financially, others in prestigious companies can earn sufficient income to maintain a comfortable lifestyle.
 The ballet industry is highly competitive, with many dancers facing financial challenges despite their talent.

 This section examines whether ballet dancers earn a livable wage by comparing their salaries to the cost of living in different regions and discussing the necessity of supplementary income sources.